SagarMaheshwary/Employee/readme.md

 ### Routes that have been created

-- Admin route(s)
+- Auth route(s)

 ### Routes that have been modified

-- None
+- dashboard
+- login is now root

 ### Files that have been Commented

-- admin works the same as employee (just CRUD functionallity).
+- Auth and Admin controllers

 ### Note

-- AdminsTableSeeder has been created. this will just create a default admin user when running db:seed command.
 - above headings that says changes have been made means changes to files that were created in previous commit.